and Brain Sciences

 TOEFL (Test of English as a Foreign Language): Our minimum score requirements are 550 for the paper-based test; 213 for the computer-based test; and 80 for the Internet-based test.

 IELTS (International English Language Testing System): The minimum score is 6.5.

 Recommended Undergraduate Coursework

 General psychology, laboratory work, and one course in statistics.
 In exceptional cases, these requirements may be reduced by the Graduate Admissions Committee, particularly if the student has a good background in biological science, physics or mathematics.

 You will complete the University Graduate School Application online.
 Within that system will be a supplemental Departmental Application, referred to as "Departmental Questions."
 Both applications are required.

 Application Requirements and Instructions

 - Visit the list of faculty who are eligible to advise incoming graduate students, and review faculty research descriptions to determine with which faculty you have an interest in working.
 Next, contact those faculty members and inquire if they will be accepting students for your application year.
 In the "Department Questions" section of the online application, you will be required to list, in order of preference, three faculty members with whom you'd like to work.
 Importantly, only the faculty members listed here may be marked as potential advisors for graduate applicants.
-To prepare for the online application, you may download and print a "Department Questions" worksheet here.
+Please do not select non-tenure-track faculty (lecturers, research staff, etc.) and/or visiting and emeriti faculty.

-- A completed application with paid application fee.
+- A completed application with paid application fee ($55 Domestic; $65 International)

 - Three letters of recommendation from former instructors or supervisors.
 The online system will send your recommenders an e-mail request so that they may submit their recommendations electronically.